d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 The algorithm performs quite a bit of setup before applying the transform to data.
 There is a mask generated (basically) with 256 bits from K12(key data).

-The same K12 hash generator is used from the initial seeding of the specified key information.
+The same K12 hash generator is used from the initial seeding of the specified key information is used for the mask and byte subtitution mapping creation.

 K12.Init()
 K12.Update( key );